TheThinkingHome/device_sentinel/README.md

 ## The Reports

-Device Sentinel generates several reports to help you understand your network's health, all viewable as dashboard cards or plain text files.
+Device Sentinel generates several reports to help you understand your network's health, gathered in the Device Sentinel dashboard in your sidebar, and written as files you can email, print or share.
 Device names in the reports are followed by their area, and if configured can link to that device's device page.

 *   **[The Problem List](https://github.com/TheThinkingHome/device_sentinel/wiki/The-Problem-List):** The live Home Assistant To-Do list where you acknowledge active faults.
 *   **[The Daily Brief](https://github.com/TheThinkingHome/device_sentinel/wiki/The-Daily-Brief):** A plain-English summary of what is wrong right now and what happened over the last 24 hours.